dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

     Represents a chromosome within a genome.

     Attributes:
-        number (int): The chromosome number (e.g., 1 for chromosome 1). homol_idx (int): Index identifying which homologous chromosome it is (e.g., 0 or 1).
+        number (int): The chromosome number
+                      (e.g., 1 for chromosome 1).
+        homol_idx (int): Index identifying which homologous
+                         chromosome it is (e.g., 0 or 1).
-        dna (DNA): A DNA object representing the sequence content of this chromosome. is_autosome (bool): Indicates whether the chromosome is an autosome (True) or a sex chromosome (False).
+        dna (DNA): A DNA object representing the sequence content of this chromosome.
+        is_autosome (bool): Indicates whether the chromosome
+                            is an autosome (True) or a sex chromosome (False).
     """
     def __init__(self, number, homol_idx, dna, is_autosome=True):
+        # Chromosome number
-        self.number = number                  # Chromosome number
+        self.number = number
-        self.homol_idx = homol_idx            # 0 or 1 to identify the homolog in a pair
+        # 0 or 1 to identify the homolog in a pair
+        self.homol_idx = homol_idx
-        self.is_autosome = is_autosome        # Autosomes are non-sex chromosomes
+        # Autosomes are non-sex chromosomes
+        self.is_autosome = is_autosome
-        self.dna = dna                        # Associated DNA sequence (double-stranded)
+        # Associated DNA sequence (double-stranded)
+        self.dna = dna

     def __repr__(self):
         """
         Returns a brief string summary of the chromosome, including number, homolog index, and whether it's an autosome.
         """
-        return f'chr #{self.number} | homologous {self.homol_idx} | autosome {"T" if self.is_autosome else "F"}'
+        return f'chr #{self.number} | homologous {self.homol_idx} \
+                | autosome {"T" if self.is_autosome else "F"}'
 ```

 ## DNA